-As a technical agency we get a lot of speed optimisation work come our way.
-Whilst we’re big fans of Shopify and a committed Shopify Partner that works with a lot of high end Shopify stores.
-A common pattern we find with Shopify stores is around it’s performance, which is typically isolated to three main areas.
+We’re a committed Shopify Partner Agency that works with a lot of complex and high-end Shopify stores.
+A common pattern we find with general Shopify stores is around performance, which is typically isolated to these main areas.

 - Coding practices

 Each app tends to have its own external resources hosted on an external server, causing large network payloads and increased DNS requests.
 The more apps you add, the more data, connections and requests you’re asking the user’s browser to execute.
 More complex applications may even include entire libraries of functionality.

 The solution to this issue is simple – reduce the number of apps installed in your Shopify store.
 A Shopify agency can replicate a lot of the functionality found in the commonly used apps in the Shopify theme itself.
 This minimises the need for extra unused code and reduces both the total requests and the total amount of data transmitted – resulting in a much faster website.

 Many of the available Shopify apps have dozens of features and configuration options that aren’t really used.
 Adding the features you actually want to the store’s theme is a much more lightweight solution.

 This isn’t to say that all apps are unnecessary – it’s important to balance their functionality with your store’s requirements versus the performance impact.
 Some apps will have no impact, some more complex apps will have a significant cost.

 The latest metrics that affect search engine rankings are Cumulative Layout Shift and Largest Contentful Paint.
 Rather than a measurement of how long the page load takes, they measure how the elements on the page are displayed making up what they classify as page experience factors.